 If you want a taste of Christmas, this fun little theme park will be sure to enchant you and your family.
 Here you can take a picture with some elves, visit Santa Clause, and ride some fun Christmas-themed rides.
 There are plenty of fun shops, entertaining shows, and tons of amusement attractions!

 In the winter, you will have to wait for Santa to visit your house at Christmas because this little theme park is closed in the winter.
 But you should add it to your things-to-do list for summer.

 - Hours of Operation: 10 am to 5 pm the park is open.

 - Price: $25 dollars for each person.

-- Discounts: Military personal gets $5 off ticket.
+- Discounts: Military personnel gets a $5 off ticket.
 Those under 2 and seniors are free to enter

 At the Dinosaur Resource Center, you can explore ancient fossils with your kids.
 The museum is full of fascinating creatures that populated the earth and the skies in prehistoric times.
 There is also a fossil lab for kids interested in the process of excavating bones.

 With its detailed exhibitions, the museum is a trip well worth it.
 It is rated as the number two dinosaur museum in the country.

 - Location: 201 S Fairview St, Woodland Park, CO 80863

 - Hours of Operation: Open 9 am to 6 pm 6 days a week.
 Sundays 10 am to 5 pm.